PatCH0816/caption-driven-xai/doc/source/02_abstract.md

 [x] document results
 [x] correct introduction
-[x] write abstract for documentation (limit to 1 page) and online [] document conclusion
+[x] write abstract for documentation (limit to 1 page) and online [x] Documentation: Use term finetuning instead of transfer learning [] document conclusion
+[] "Smilarity" is now defined as sum of large products.
+6*6 + 3*3 is the same as 4*4 + 5*5, but they are definitely not similar.

 # Bonus:
 [] Why are cosine similarities always larger than 0?
 Because of the log from the loss function used for training?